 With dogs, heartworm typically isn’t a problem until the worms reach the adult stage and lodge in the pulmonary arteries and heart.
 Cats, however, do not need an adult heartworm to show signs of the disease; in fact, larvae are a main cause of the problems.
 Studies show 50 percent of cats infected with heartworm larvae have significant damage to the small arteries supplying blood to the lungs.

 Myth #5: It Is Easy to Discover If a Cat Has Heartworm Disease

 Diagnosis is much more difficult for cats than it is for dogs, and tests are not the final word on infections.
 The tests most commonly used in dogs only detect adult female worms.
 Since most cat infections do not make it to the adult stage, and those that do may only have male worms, many infections are missed by current testing practices.
 If your cat is showing signs of heartworm disease, talk to your veterinarian.
 Treatment of heartworm is often ineffective or problematic in cats.
 That’s why prevention is the very best strategy for controlling the disease.

 Dr. Tom Nelson graduated from Texas A&M University and is the previous past president of the American Heartworm Society.
-He is currently on the board of the Companion Animal Parasite Council and sits on the International Feline Heartworm Council.
-Dr. Nelson is the surgical director of the Animal Medical Centers of Northeast Alabama in Anniston, and is a frequent contributor to veterinary medical journals and textbooks on the topic of heartworm disease.
-He is the lead author of the recently released Heartworm Society Guidelines.
+He is an Emeritus board member of the Companion Animal Parasite Council and is the surgical director of the Animal Medical Centers of Northeast Alabama in Anniston, and is a frequent contributor to veterinary medical journals and textbooks on the topic of heartworm disease.
+He is the lead author of the 2014 Heartworm Society Guidelines.